 I've revised the original review below to reflect these changes, and I hope you find it helpful.

 Click here to check the price at the Aquagear website.
-(That's where I recommend buying it, and I explain why below.)
+(Use code SAFEHEALTHYHOME at checkout for a 10% discount.)

 If you're crunched for time, you can click on a specific question in the quick navigation below, or scroll down to read the whole review.